Published in September 2019

 On the supply side, widespread poverty can drive people to engage in or support behaviour that degrades the environment upon which they depend, so much so that livelihoods cannot be maintained.
 On the demand side, wealth often fuels consumption patterns that undervalue and drive the over-exploitation and depletion of natural resources in source countries (Broad et al, 2012).
 Supply and demand thus seem to be caught in a cycle where demand fuels supply and supply creates demand, much to the detriment of the wildlife, environments, and people in some of the least developed countries.

-A closer look at the supply and consumption patterns, and the characteristics of the wildlife trafficking, however, challenges this narrative.
-A 2018 study, for instance, shows that high volumes of wildlife products come from and destined for developed nations.
+A closer look at the supply and consumption patterns, and the characteristics of the wildlife trafficking, however, challenges the narrative of wildlife trafficking flowing from south to north.
+A 2018 study, for instance, shows that high volumes of wildlife products come from and are destined for developed nations.
 Similarly, some commodities are trafficked within and among developing nations.
 Furthermore, some emerging economies have among the highest consumption of illegal wildlife products (Symes et al, 2018).
 A 2015 study 'identifying the key nodes in the illegal wildlife trade network' illustrates the complexity of trafficking in elephant ivory and tiger products and reveals the net that connects source, transit, and destination countries (Patel et al, 2015).

 Put simply, the connections between source and destination countries, between supply and demand are complex, and do not fit in simple dichotomies.
 The web that connects points of origin for wildlife to consumer countries is indicative of the multistage journeys that many of these goods take before reaching their intended destination (Symes et al, 2018).
 Moreover, the dividing line between pure subsistence use of wildlife and commercial wildlife trafficking for profit is often blurred (Broad et al, 2012).